CFPB Watching for Military Lending Act Violations in its Exams of Payday Lenders

 - No signing away of servicemember rights: The MLA prohibits lenders from making servicemembers waive their rights under the Servicemembers Civil Relief Act or other state or federal laws that provide critical consumer protections.
 The MLA also prohibits lenders from requiring servicemembers to waive their right to seek resolution of any legal claims in court.

 - No requiring allotments to repay: Under the military allotment system, military personnel can repay their loans by having payments directly deducted from their paycheck before their salary is deposited in their account.
 When servicemembers pay by allotment, they lose certain consumer protections as well as their flexibility to adjust their budget if a financial emergency comes up.
 The MLA bans lenders from requiring military members to pay by the allotment system and gives servicemembers control over how their income is spent.

 Congress gave the Department of Defense the authority to define the types of loans covered by the MLA, in consultation with the CFPB and other agencies.
-In May 2012, the CFPB signed a Joint Statement of Principles with the Pentagon on small-dollar lending.
+In May 2012, the CFPB signed a with the Pentagon on small-dollar lending.
 The CFPB looks forward to continuing its strong partnership with the Pentagon to ensure appropriate protections for servicemembers and their families.
 More information about how the CFPB is protecting servicemembers is at: http://www.consumerfinance.gov/servicemembers/

 The CFPB is continuing to study the payday lending market to make it work better for all consumers and honest businesses.
 As part of this effort, the CFPB issued a report in April on payday and deposit advance loans.